lewagon/dotfiles/03-AR-Database/02-SQL-CRUD/04-MVC-HackerNews/README.md

 There is no specs for this exercise (still, you should rake for `rubocop`), so make sure all your controller method work by launching the app in your terminal.
-To test the persistense, you can restart your app.
+To test the persistence, you can restart your app.
 You can also directly look at the database file `db/posts.db` with the `sqlite3` terminal utility or a tool like SQLite Browser.